Who is a Toxicologist?

 Does Toxicologist require travelling?

-Most toxicologists are based in offices or labs, with regular nine hours shifts.
-But if an individual works as an occupational toxicologist, they will be required to travel to different workplaces to carry out risk assessments.
+Career as toxicologist requires them to work in offices or labs, with regular nine hours shifts.
+But if an individual works as an occupational toxicologist, he or she will be required to travel to different workplaces to carry out risk assessments.

-The nature of employment when it comes to a toxicologist is permanent in nature.
+The nature of employment when it comes to a career as toxicologist can be both permanent as well as contractual in nature.

 Presence in Geographical Area